moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 Once approved, coverage will be backdated to the date of the event.

-Please see the [FSA](https://handbook.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#flexible-spending-account-fsa-plans-) and [HSA](https://handbook.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#health-savings-account-hsa) section of the Handbook for details on Mid-Year Qualifying Life Event changes to these plans
+Please see the [FSA](https://handbook.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#flexible-spending-account-fsa-plans-) and [HSA](https://handbook.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#health-savings-account-hsa) section of the Handbook for details on Mid-Year Qualifying Life Event changes to these plans.

 ##### Process for submitting a QLE